Standlc/Webserv/README.md

 # Usage

-Compile AlmondServ with the provided Makefile:
+Compile Webserv with the provided Makefile:

 ```bash
 make